-The legal professionals at Koch & Brim want to educate the public on how an injury claim is valued in the unfortunate case of an accident.
+The legal professionals at Koch & Brim want to educate the public on how an injury claim is valued in the unfortunate case of a Las Vegas motorcycle accident.

 In Nevada, the laws controlling personal injury claims apply when the insured party seeks compensation for damages.
 As with any personal injury claim, the attorneys, insurance adjusters, and the court all need to consider damages and liability.

 Damage is the legal term for losses and injuries suffered as a result of an accident.
 Damages are suffered by both parties.
 There is a separate category for factual (economic) and intangible (non-economic) damages.